DMClVG/Toy/docs/toy_reference.md

 # String

 Strings are a series of characters, and are created by surrounding said characters with a pair of quotation marks `"`.
 Strings can also be interpolated by replacing the quotation marks with backticks `` ` ``, and inserting variables between `${` and `}`.
+Characters within a string can be escaped with the `\` character.

 ```
 var greeting = "Hello world";